anika600/logo-logic-projects/README.md

-# Industrial Automation Projects: Siemens LOGO!
-Logic Modules

-This repository contains a collection of industrial control solutions designed and simulated during my internship at **Siemens**.
-These projects utilize the **Siemens LOGO!
-Soft Comfort** environment to solve real-world automation challenges using Ladder Diagram (LAD) logic.

 ## 🚀 Overview
 The goal of these projects was to transition traditional hardware-based relay logic into programmable, fail-safe software solutions.
 Each project emphasizes **safety interlocking**, **fault diagnostics**, and **process efficiency**.